across the world

 According to our survey, 59% of law firms regularly deal with late payments.
 The most common reason for clients not paying their bills is that they lack the funds to pay the bill all at once(44%).
 The firm also says 31% late payments are late even when clients have adequate funds.

 It’s also worth noting that 25% of firms still mail bills, and 29% rely on clients to pay bills by check, both of which create a higher barrier to payment than faster, more convenient electronic methods.
+So law firm’s cash flow is crucial for success.

 Based on Clio payment data, we see that when collecting fees via a secure online credit card payment platform, firms then get paid 39 % faster by others means.
 It’s worth noticing that reducing the number of unpaid bills also has a dramatic effect on the average amount collected per matter.